 That trip to Scotland and northern England was just wonderful.
-Not only did I see nine bird species for the first time – Spanish Sparrow being the most unexpected addition (Waterside, Cumbria, England, 14 July, Bottomley 1996) – the scenery was even more impressive.
-One day we were surrounded by thousands of seabirds near the immense gannetry of Bass Rock on the East Lothian coast, the next saw us working hard for only a few birds (Rock Ptarmigan Lagopus muta and Snow Bunting among them) up in the cloudy Cairngorms, Highland.
+Not only did I see nine bird species for the first time – Spanish Sparrow Passer hispaniolensis being the most unexpected addition (Waterside, Cumbria, England, 14 July, Bottomley 1996) – the scenery was even more impressive.
+One day we were surrounded by thousands of seabirds near the immense gannetry of Bass Rock on the East Lothian coast, the next saw us working hard for only a few birds (Rock Ptarmigan Lagopus muta and Snow Bunting Plectrophenax nivalis among them) up in the cloudy Cairngorms.

 |Published 6 March 2018|